 Interested in a double degree that is not listed?
 In cooperation with the TIME coordinator, the Faculty will look into the possibilities of setting up a new agreement, should there be a match with the academic programme and values.
 Please note that this whole procedure might take up to a full academic year to complete and requires a strong motivation and support from the programme.

-An overview of all members can be found online: https://timeassociation.org/
+An overview of all members can be found on the website of TIME: https://timeassociation.org/